 One of the most debilitating symptoms of PTSD from narcissistic abuse is the feeling of panic.

-I’ve experienced panic-attack type moments where I can hardly breath and I feel like I’m completely trapped.
+I’ve experienced panic-attack-type moments where I can hardly breathe and I feel like I’m completely trapped.

 Panic can also be a central nervous system response after living in such a heightened and constant sense of ‘ready, set, go!’
 That’s not a natural place for the human body to be in all the time.

 Pure panic brings with it such an intense feeling of being stuck or caged within those massive emotions that it’s easy to feel like there’s no way out.
 Plus, you wonder if you’ll be dealing with this trauma forever and if you’ll ever be capable of a healthy relationship.